-2 To be considered developable, sites should be in a suitable location for housing development with a reasonable prospect that they will be available and could be viably developed at the point envisaged.

-- 2.3 Paragraph 11 of the NPPF states that relevant policies for the supply of housing should not be considered up-to-date where the local planning authority cannot demonstrate a five-year supply of deliverable housing sites, with the appropriate buffer (as set out in paragraph 73) or where the Housing Delivery Test indicates that the delivery of housing was substantially below (less than 75% of) the housing requirement over the previous three years. - 2.4 Paragraph 73 requires that the supply of specific deliverable sites should in addition include a buffer of: - a) 5% to ensure choice and competition in the market for land; or - b) 10% where the local planning authority wishes to demonstrate a five year supply of deliverable sites through an annual position statement or recently adopted plan, to account for any fluctuations in the market during that year; or - c) 20% where there has been significant under delivery of housing over the previous three years, to improve the prospect of achieving the planned supply. - 2.5 The NPPF requires that local planning authorities also monitor progress in building out sites which have planning permission, through a Housing Delivery Test.
-Paragraph 75 states that where the Housing Delivery Test indicates that delivery has fallen below 95% of the local planning authority's housing requirement over the previous three years, the authority should prepare an action plan in line with national planning guidance, to assess the causes of under-delivery and identify actions to increase delivery in future years. - 2.6 The National Planning Practice Guidance (PPG) states that: "Deliverable sites for housing could include those that are allocated for housing in the development plan and sites with planning permission (outline or full that have not been implemented) unless there is clear evidence that schemes will not be implemented within five years.
+- 2.5 To be considered developable, sites should be in a suitable location for housing development with a reasonable prospect that they will be available and could be viably developed at the point envisaged. - 2.6 Paragraph 11 of the NPPF states that relevant policies for the supply of housing should not be considered up-to-date where the local planning authority cannot demonstrate a five-year supply of deliverable housing sites, with the appropriate buffer (as set out in paragraph 73) or where the Housing Delivery Test indicates that the delivery of housing was substantially below (less than 75% of) the housing requirement over the previous three years. - 2.7 Paragraph 73 requires that the supply of specific deliverable sites should in addition include a buffer of: - a) 5% to ensure choice and competition in the market for land; or - b) 10% where the local planning authority wishes to demonstrate a five year supply of deliverable sites through an annual position statement or recently adopted plan, to account for any fluctuations in the market during that year; or - c) 20% where there has been significant under delivery of housing over the previous three years, to improve the prospect of achieving the planned supply. - 2.8 The NPPF requires that local planning authorities also monitor progress in building out sites which have planning permission, through a Housing Delivery Test.
+Paragraph 75 states that where the Housing Delivery Test indicates that delivery has fallen below 95% of the local planning authority's housing requirement over the previous three years, the authority should prepare an action plan in line with national planning guidance, to assess the causes of under-delivery and identify actions to increase delivery in future years. - 2.9 Footnote 37 of the NPPF states that "Unless these strategic policies have been reviewed and found not to require updating.
+Where local housing need is used as the basis for assessing whether a five year supply of specific deliverable sites exists, it should be calculated using the standard method set out in national planning guidance."
+As the Selby District Local Plan Core Strategy (2013) is over five years old and a review has yet to be undertaken we will use the standard method as set out in the national planning guidance to calculate our five year housing supply. - 2.10 The National Planning Practice Guidance (PPG) states that: "Deliverable sites for housing could include those that are allocated for housing in the development plan and sites with planning permission (outline or full that have not been implemented) unless there is clear evidence that schemes will not be implemented within five years.
 However, planning permission or allocation in a development plan is not a prerequisite for a site being deliverable in terms of the five-year supply.
-Local planning authorities will need to provide robust, up to date evidence to support the deliverability of sites, ensuring that their judgements on deliverability are clearly and transparently set out". - 2.7 The national guidance is quite clear then that as part of this annual update of its housing supply position, Selby District Council should consider the deliverability of sites in the five year supply very carefully, so that the assessment can be considered robust.
+Local planning authorities will need to provide robust, up to date evidence to support the deliverability of sites, ensuring that their judgements on deliverability are clearly and transparently set out".

+2.11 The national guidance is quite clear then that as part of this annual update of its housing supply position, Selby District Council should consider the deliverability of sites in the five year supply very carefully, so that the assessment can be considered robust.